slamora/brackets-wiki/Extension-Manager-Workflows.md

 the full screenshot and more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.

+There is a fourth extension listed, CoffeeScript Lint, but the "Install" button is disabled and there's a message stating that CoffeeScript Lint is only compatible with earlier versions of Brackets.
+John considers following the developer's website link to ask about a newer version, but decides he'll just try out the other three extensions to start with.

 ## Installation

 He doesn't feel like he needs to read any more for the other extensions, so he clicks